ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-06-16-fast-creation-performance-tests-based-soapui-project.md

 kpi.jtl – the test execution result in text format.
-Merged.json/yml – the result of merging several configuration files. requests.jmx – YAML configuration file converted to JMeter .jmx format modified\_requests.jmx – same as requests.jmx plus Taurus-driven changes via YAML system.properties – effective JVM System Properties*
+Merged.json/yml – the result of merging several configuration files. requests.jmx – YAML configuration file converted to JMeter .jmx format modified_requests.jmx – same as requests.jmx plus Taurus-driven changes via YAML system.properties – effective JVM System Properties*

-Let’s look at the result of the tests.
+Let's look at the result of the tests.
 All the tests failed.
 We will open the tests in the JMeter to look for the cause.

 Now let us run JMeter and open requests.jmx